liferay/liferay-frontend-projects/guidelines/general/branch_structure.md

 Pull requests target master and are merged in after review.
 When we cut a release, we update the "stable" branch to match "master" (generally a so-called "fast-forward" merge).
 Further development resumes on "master".

 Ideally, "master" is always in a releasable state, but if it isn't, we can apply "hotfixes" by sending a PR that targets the "stable" branch, and then cut a release from there.
 The same fix is also incorporated in the "master" branch via cherry-picking or merging.
-This is in some sense a hypothetical scenario: if we keep "master" in shape, you may never have see this happen in practice.
+This is in some sense a hypothetical scenario: if we keep "master" in shape, you may never see this happen in practice.

 ### Examples